Beyonce brings Lebanese dancers Mayyas and daughter Blue Ivy on stage to wow Dubai

 Performing an hour-long set for the grand reveal of Dubai’s Atlantis The Royal on Saturday night, Beyonce sounded better than ever, taking the audience on an eclectic journey through her extensive back catalogue.

-Fans hoping for the first taste of her new music live weren’t granted that privilege, but it’s unlikely any of the lucky 1,000-plus guests at the private show left disappointed.
+Fans hoping for a first taste of her new music live weren’t granted that privilege, but it’s unlikely any of the lucky 1,000-plus guests at the private show left disappointed.

-Not only did she bring daughter Blue Ivy on stage, she had Lebanese dance troupe Mayyas, who won America’s Got Talent, on hand throughout the set as backing dancers, creating a series of stunning visuals that had to be seen to be believed.
+Not only did she bring daughter Blue Ivy on stage, she had Lebanese dance troupe Mayyas, who won America’s Got Talent, on hand throughout the set, creating a series of stunning visuals that had to be seen to be believed.

-True Beyonce fans will be impressed by the set list.
-It felt as though the star had delved back through her favourite hits, which have been absent from her recent tours, and used them to flex her vocal chords ahead of her Renaissance world tour, which is due to kick off this summer.
+True Beyonce fans would be impressed by the set list.
+It felt as though the star had delved back through her favourite hits, which have been absent from her recent tours, and used them to flex her vocal cords ahead of her Renaissance world tour, which will start this summer.

 She confirmed she was joined in Dubai by a “union” of more than 1,500 people from “all over the world”.